data-apis/array-api/spec/API_specification/linear_algebra_functions.md

     -   second input array.
 Must be compatible with `x1` for all non-contracted axes (see {ref}`broadcasting`).
 Should have a numeric data type.

         ```{note}
-        Contracted axes must not be broadcasted.
+        Contracted axes (dimensions) must not be broadcasted.
         ```

 -   **axes**: _Union\[ int, Tuple\[ Sequence\[ int ], Sequence\[ int ] ] ]_